karinmash/AutoML/README.md

 # Using the app:
 Select a dataset
-Select an outcome variable and supervised ML task (regression or classification) to perform Press the "Run AutoML" button to perform AutoML and generate Python code for the best ML pipeline
+Press the "Run AutoML" button to perform AutoML and generate Python code for the best ML pipeline
 Note: The running time for pipeline optimization and evaluation time per iteration is limited to to 10 minutes max.
 In practice, AutoML with TPOT should be run with multiple instances in parallel for much longer (hours or days).
 You can modify this limit by modifying the "Maximum running time" Streamlit slider in app.py.